PostgreSQL Backup and Restore on Microsoft Azure using Kasten K10 - part 1

 3. Backup and Restore Workflow using Kasten K10

-In this blog, we will use K10’s default backup mechanism which relies on taking volume snapshots.
-Click on the Applications card in the K10 dashboard and either create a backup policy or, for experimentation, simply create a restore point to do a full manual backup.
+In this example, we will use K10’s default backup mechanism which relies on taking volume snapshots.
+Click on the Applications card in the K10 dashboard and either create a backup policy, or for experimentation, simply create a restore point to do a full manual backup.

 Check the progress of the backup action in the main K10 dashboard.